juju/docs/src/en/credentials.md

 The YAML output will be similar to our 'mycreds.yaml' sample above.

+### Setting default credentials

-You can set the default credential:
+You can set the default credential for a cloud:

 ```bash
 juju set-default-credential aws carol
 ```

+If only one credential name exists, it will become the effective default credential.

+### Replacing local credentials

-To replace or update an existing credential, edit or create a file, such as our 'mycreds.yaml' example above, then run:
+To replace an existing credential locally, edit or create a file, such as our 'mycreds.yaml' example above, and run:

 ```bash
 juju add-credential aws -f mycreds.yaml --replace